Celestial-Industries/gatus/README.md

 # Gatus

 Light weight status and monitoring tool.
-This repo contains config for buildin a multi arch Docker image and also creating binary for running on Pi Zero to monitor various endpoints.
-Docker image is opushed to DockerHub and the biary stored as an artifact in GitHub.
+This repo contains config for building a multi arch Docker image and also creating binary for running on Pi Zero to monitor various endpoints.
+The container image is pushed to GitHub Container Registry and the binary also stored as an artifact in GitHub.

 For reference and documentation on Gatus see: